Cbse Class 6 Maths Notes Chapter 9 Symmetry

 5.0Symmetries of a Circle

 - A circle is a special shape that exhibits infinite lines of symmetry.
-This means that you can draw a line through the center of the circle in any direction, and the two halves will always be identical.
+This means that you can draw a line through the centre of the circle in any direction, and the two halves will always be identical.
 The symmetry of a circle is a perfect example of how the concept of symmetry extends to continuous shapes.

 - A circle also exhibits rotational symmetry of infinite order because it can be rotated by any angle, and it will always appear the same.
 Whether you rotate a circle by 1°, 90°, or 180°, the circle remains unchanged.